Pesticides guidance for the general public

-This page provides information on pesticide issues which may be of interest to the General Public.
+This guidance covers pesticide issues which may be of interest to the general public:

 Strict regulations govern the sale and use of pesticides in the UK.